Monster Trucks (2016) – Film Review

 Zookeeper (2011) – Film Review

-Although composer Rupert Gregson-Williams at least strives to make the score for: ‘Zookeeper’ a little more unique through the use of tropical instruments like bongo drums and maracas, the original score is almost unnoticeable throughout most of the runtime.
-Alternatively, the film relies on well-known songs for the sake of humour, throwing in musical hits like ‘I’ll Supply the Love,’ ‘Low,’ ‘Easy’ and ‘More Than a Feeling’ in a desperate attempt to make the story feel more emotionally investing than it actually is.
+Although composer Rupert Gregson-Williams at least strives to make the score for ‘Zookeeper’ a little more unique through the use of tropical instruments, like bongo drums and maracas, the original score is almost unnoticeable throughout most of the runtime.
+Alternatively, the film relies on well-known songs for the sake of humour, throwing in musical hits, such as ‘I’ll Supply the Love,’ ‘Low,’ ‘Easy’ and ‘More Than a Feeling,’ in a desperate attempt to make the story feel more emotionally investing than it actually is.

-In summary, ‘Zookeeper’ isn’t offensive or convoluted, it’s quite the contrary, its immature and simplistic, far too simplistic, in fact, as while some children may enjoy the slapstick humour that Kevin James excels at, the film’s mass of adult-centric jokes and typical romantic-comedy structure are likely to turn children off.
-And although ‘Zookeeper’ is far from the worst Happy Madison-penned film, it’s still significantly less enjoyable than many of the other talking animal escapades you could be watching instead.
+In summary, ‘Zookeeper’ isn’t offensive or convoluted, it’s quite the contrary, its immature and simplistic, far too simplistic, in fact.
+While some children may enjoy the slapstick humour that Kevin James excels at, the film’s mass of adult-centric jokes and typical romantic-comedy structure are likely to turn children off.
+And, although ‘Zookeeper’ is far from the worst Happy Madison-penned film, it’s still significantly less enjoyable than many of the other talking animal escapades you could be watching instead.
 Final Rating: 3/10.

 zookeeper-p543178